 “Trying to balance all these things using Abaqus for both the mechanical analyses as well as the thermal process simulations is a huge area of interest for us right now,” he adds.
 “We’re seeing a lot of demand for that kind of activity from both industry and funding bodies.”

-Putting AM simulation capabilities to the test: Selective Laser Melting
+Putting additive manufacturing simulation capabilities to the test: Selective Laser Melting

 The melted particles fuse and solidify to form a layer of the component.
 The substrate then retracts vertically and the next layer of powder is deposited, with the fusion process repeated until the 3D part is completely built.
 A wide range of material can be used including metal alloys like Titanium alloys (Ti-6Al-4V), stainless steel, nickel-based alloys (Inconel) and Aluminium alloys (6061).